MahendraC17/credit-risk-agent/README.md

 ### What was done

-Thresholds were recalibrated using the **final risk score (post-signal adjustment)**, ensuring alignment between:
+Thresholds were recalibrated using the **final risk score (post-signal adjustment)**, backed by data driven ensuring alignment between:

 - model prediction
 - signal adjustments